olgabovkun/multimodule/README.md

 ```

 ## buildSrc
-Use buildSrc to write and build your own custom Gradle plugins or extensions in your project's build script.
+Include the `buildSrc` directory in your Gradle project to write and build your own custom Gradle plugins or extensions for your project's build script

 ### Directory structure for buildSrc
-``src/main/groovy`` contains files with build logic
+`buildSrc/src/main/groovy` contains files with build logic
 ```
   ├── buildSrc
   │    ├── build.gradle